 Benefits of IRC participation include

-- a 1-hour meeting between company representatives and a select group of AANN Board members and staff to discuss topics of mutual interest
+- 30 minute to an 1-hour meeting between company representatives and a select group of AANN Board members and staff to discuss topics of mutual interest

 - a chance to survey the AANN Membership

 - an opportunity to send an e-blast to AANN members (sent by AANN on your behalf)

 - recognition throughout the year on the AANN website, on signage at the Annual Educational Meeting, and in the program guide, which is distributed to all meeting attendees.

 For more details about IRC benefits and what each sponsorship level grants you, download our grid of IRC partner benefits.